Yvand/LDAPCP/Fix-setup-issues.md

 RootDirectory : C:\Program Files\Common Files\Microsoft Shared\Web Server Extensions\16\Template\Features\LDAPCP
 ```

-## Recreate required features folders
+## Recreate missing features folders and add feature.xml

-For each feature listed, check if its "RootDirectory" actually exists in the file system of the server.
+For each feature listed, check if its "RootDirectory" actually exists in the file system of the current server.
 If it does not exist:

-* Create the RootDirectory (e.g. LDAPCP in Features folder)
+* Create the "RootDirectory" (e.g. "LDAPCP" in "Features" folder)
-* Use [7-zip](http://www.7-zip.org/) to unzip LDAPCP.wsp
-* Copy the feature.xml of the corresponding feature from the LDAPCP.wsp unzipped
+* Use [7-zip](http://www.7-zip.org/) to open LDAPCP.wsp and extract the feature.xml of the corresponding feature
-* Paste it into the "RootDirectory" that you just created
+* Copy the feature.xml into the "RootDirectory"

 ## Deactivate and remove the features